fcambus/statzone/README.md

 StatZone is a DNS zone file analyzer targeted at TLD zones.

+After analyzing a zone, it returns counts for: IPv4 and IPv6 glue records, NS records (total and uniques), DS records, DNSSEC signed domains, IDNs domains, and total number of domains.

 It is currently used to generate TLD Zone File Statistics on [StatDNS][3].

 StatZone is written with security in mind and is running sandboxed on OpenBSD